 The goal of FOB Policy 39 is "to provide the public with the best police service possible.
 In order to achieve this goal, officers must engage with the public."
 Through the adoption of this policy NOPD has clearly placed an emphasis on customer service and has an interest in deterring acts or omissions that compromise that service.
 Cmdr.
 Stevens testified that NOPD's "penalty matrix" provided for discipline up to a three-day suspension for a violation of FOB Policy 39.
-That NOPD chose to proceed with a letter of reprimand speaks to Sgt.
-Mitchell's long and dedicated service as well as his excellent performance.
-Through the testimony of both Lt.
-Williams and Cmdr.
-Stevens, it appears that NOPD did not reach its decision lightly and took into account relevant factors.
-The Commission notes that a letter of reprimand is the lowest level of discipline a classified employee can receive.
+The Commission recognizes and appreciates the staffing challenges NOPD supervisors face on a daily basis and notes that a letter of reprimand is the lowest level of discipline a classified employee can receive.